anowarorg/rainfall-prediction-using-machine-learning/README.md

 3. HighCharts: Utilized for data visualization, enhancing the user interface.
 4. Jupyter Notebook: The interactive environment for developing and presenting the source code.
 5. Joblib: Used for saving and loading machine learning models efficiently.
+6. Fask: Used Flask.
+7. Html, CSS: For making the web Entire face.

 # Dataset:
 The dataset encompasses weather station and year-wise monthly rainfall data for Bangladesh.
 The data spans 46 years (1970 to 2016) and includes daily and monthly rainfall data.
 Relevant columns include Station, Year, Month, and Day (for daily data), among others.